TusharPardhe/XPT-Extension/README.md

     - Code snippets, Open source projects etc.
     - Social media links: Discord handles, Twitter accounts etc.
     - API details, Libraries, Packages etc.

+## How to install?

+1. Click on the releases section.
+(Located towards the left side of your github screen under about section)
+2. Download dist.zip
+3. Unpack dist.zip and delete the zip file.
+4. Open your chrome browser and go to settings -> extensions,
+5. When you are on extension settings enable developer mode from the top right corner slider.
+5. Now click "Load Unpacked" button on the left corner of the page and select the unpacked dist folder from step 3.

+You are all set to use XPT :)